-When installing the antenna, first slide the antenna wire into the bottom of the antenna tube until the white tip of the antenna is at the top of the tube under the black cap.
-Insert the base of the tube into the antenna post.
-Take care not to crimp the antenna wire.
-Slide the crimp nut over the antenna tube and screw it onto the antenna post.
-Use the supplied tool to tighten the crimp nut on the post just until the antenna tube is securely in place.
-Do not overtighten or crush the antenna wire against the chassis.
+- 1. Slide the antenna wire into the antenna tube until the antenna's white tip just reaches the tube cap.
+Do not crush the antenna wire against the cap. - Insert the tube into the antenna post.
+Take care not to crimp the antenna wire. - 3.
+Slide the crimp nut over the antenna tube and thread it onto the antenna post.
+Use the supplied tool to thread the crimp nut over the post until the antenna tube is secure.
+Do not over-tighten the nut or crush the antenna wire against the chassis.
 Do not bend or kink the antenna wire!
-See the sidebar for more information.
 Do not shorten the antenna tube.
+See the side bar for more information.